 This is an outline of the European patent application procedure which is intended as a short introduction for those who are new to the process.
 There are a great many other features, options and rules which are not described.

-A European patent application is a single patent application which can currently give rise to rights in the thirty eight Member States of the European Patent Organisation as well as two non-member Extension States and, through validation agreements, in two Validation states.
+A European patent application is a single patent application which can currently give rise to rights in the thirty nine Member States of the European Patent Organisation as well as four non-member Extension States and, through validation agreements, in one Validation state.

 Although a European patent application is processed as a single application until grant, successful applicants ultimately obtain a bundle of separate patents in individual states.
-Note that the proposed EU unitary patent will be obtained through the existing European patent application procedure, as set out below, if and when it comes into effect.
+From 1 June 2023 it has been possible to obtain an EU unitary patent through the existing European patent application procedure.

 Note also that the European Patent Convention is separate to (and in fact predates) the European Union.
-Accordingly, the procedure will not be affected by Brexit.
+Accordingly, the procedure was not affected by Brexit.
 We have a separate article with our comments on the implications of Brexit on patents.

 Filing a new European patent application